-It would be hard to find your way through a thick forest if there was no trail.
-It can also be hard to save for retirement without a sense of where your actions will take you.
+It can be hard to save for retirement without a sense of where your actions will take you.
 Online retirement calculators project your path—they help you see how your savings will grow over time and what kind of income might be available to you later.
 If you’ve never run a projection, get online and give it a go.

 6. Read One Finance Book

 A single book can impart knowledge that will serve you for a lifetime.
 The Behavior Gap by Carl Richards is highly recommended for its perspective on how our behaviors cause us to make potentially dumb decisions with our money.
 If you're interested in something else, consider the 10 best personal finance books of 2021.

 Financial stuff can feel overwhelming.
 A simple step you can use to make it more manageable is to get your financial information organized.
-I was buried in debt at one point in my life.
-I didn’t want to see how bad it was—but it was only after I forced myself to organize all my credit card statements and tally up the totals that I began to make significant progress toward paying things off.
+When you're buried in debt, it can be tempting to ignore it so you don't have to face the reality.
+But after organizing your credit card statements and tallying up the totals, it can often be easier to begin making significant progress toward paying things off.

 8. Buy Used

 9. Cancel Something

-Too many of us have some type of recurring charge that is coming out of our bank account or being charged to our credit card—and it is for something we don’t even use.
+Too many of us have some type of recurring charge coming out of our bank accounts or being charged to our credit card—and it could be for something we don’t even use.
 It might be a magazine subscription, annual membership renewal fee, or something you signed up for accidentally.
 Scour your statements and set aside the time it will take to cancel those things you don’t use.

 10. Turn Off Financial TV